Skip to main content

 Your test is straightforward: confirm reliable connectivity plus backup data, then pressure-test timezone fit against your real meeting load.
 If late-night calls become recurring, a quieter setting will not offset that drag.

 Before any longer commitment, keep legal assumptions out of this decision step.
-Add current Thai entry pathway details after verification.
-Add current stay-condition requirement after verification.
+Treat the exact Thai entry pathway, stay-condition requirement, and extension conditions as unresolved until they are verified against current official records, current source records, or records from a qualified adviser.
 Then run a short live trial on your real schedule and pick the city that protects consistent output with fewer workarounds.

 If Vietnam is on your shortlist, confirm a workable legal-stay path before you compare neighborhoods.
 The grounded baseline here is that Vietnam does not have a specific visa program tailored for digital nomads, while still being a popular remote-work option tied to low living costs and quality of life.
 Treat legal paperwork as a safeguard, not admin you can defer.

 Use this as an operations sequence: verify legal continuity first, then test city fit under your real work conditions.
-Because the support here is country-level and dated August 25, 2024, add current entry pathway and extension conditions after verification for 2026 planning.
+Because the support here is country-level and dated August 25, 2024, treat the exact entry pathway, stay conditions, and extension conditions as unresolved for 2026 planning until current official records, current source records, or records from a qualified adviser confirm them.
 Keep one folder with the rules you relied on, your records, and key entry/renewal/exit dates.

 Use the same live trial in Danang, Hanoi, and Ho Chi Minh City: